yanrbts/cgpt/README.md

 # cgpt
-cgpt is chatgpt by c language
+cgpt is the C language version of ChatGPT, currently under development.